strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

       mode: Passthrough
 ```

+In the github repo:

 ```
-kubectl apply -f envoy-gateway-base.yaml
+kubectl apply -f gateway.yaml
 ```

+This will create a `Gateway` resource, and the Envoy Gateway controller will deploy an Envoy pod in the `envoy-gateway-system` namespace to handle traffic for that gateway class.
 Once that is done, you should see some pods in the `envoy-gateway-system` namespace, like the following:

 ```
--> kubectl get pods --namespace envoy-gateway-system NAME                                                 READY   STATUS    RESTARTS   AGE envoy-default-my-gateway-1c7c06f0-5446c7ff7b-vpd6m   1/2     Running   0          22s
+-> kubectl get pods --namespace envoy-gateway-system NAME                                                 READY   STATUS    RESTARTS   AGE envoy-strimzi-my-gateway-1c7c06f0-5446c7ff7b-vpd6m   1/2     Running   0          22s
 envoy-gateway-8595cc9fbc-2bjn5                       1/1     Running   0          96s
 ```

 The second pod is the Envoy Gateway controller, which reconciles all Gateway API-related resources.
-The first `Pod` was created by the controller to route all traffic for the `my-gateway` `Gateway` which we created in the `default` namespace.
+The first `Pod` was created by the controller to route all traffic for the `my-gateway` `Gateway` which we created in the `strimzi` namespace.

 Next, the most exciting part about the setup process is installing Strimzi.
 You can do it as follows:

 ```
 helm upgrade --install strimzi oci://quay.io/strimzi-helm/strimzi-kafka-operator \
     --version 0.42.0 \
-    --namespace default
+    --namespace strimzi
 ```

 Since the `TLSRoute` resource uses _passthrough TLS_, in which encryption is terminated at the Kafka broker pods, we'll need a TLS certificate to mount on the Kafka brokers.
 While we could use `openssl`, in this example we'll use another operator, [Cert Manager](https://cert-manager.io), to create TLS certificates for us using the `Certificate` resource.